CentralLabFacilities/bonsai/docs/source/general/config.rst

    * - ``actuatorClass``
      - | The actual implementation of the actuator

-The NavigationActuator required several topics in order move the robot around.
+The NavigationActuator requires several topics in order move the robot around.
 The topics can be configured under the ``Options`` tag.

 In the actual implementation of the Actuator (here it is `ClfMoveBaseNavigationActuator`) the options can be gathered from the configurations using the keys,